 Q. If an individual pays for an exchange plan, how do they pay for the premium pre-tax, the way they would if they had an employer-sponsored plan?
 This can be a substantial cost impact for the middle-class taxpayer who doesn’t qualify for the tax credit/subsidy.
-If you itemize, you do not get the full benefit that other tax payers get.
+If you itemize, you do not get the full benefit that other taxpayers get.
 Am I missing something?

 A. If you’re self-employed, you can generally deduct the full amount you pay in premiums without having to itemize your deduction.
 (Here’s more the self-employed health insurance deduction.)

 But if you’re not self-employed, the only way to deduct your health insurance premiums is to itemize your deductions (very few people itemize, especially since the Tax Cuts and Jobs Act significantly increased the standard deduction).
 You can only deduct your total medical expenses that exceed 7.5 percent of your AGI, although health insurance premiums count towards your total medical expenses.
 So as an example, if your AGI is $60,000 and your total medical expenses are $8,000 for the year (including health insurance premiums), you’d be allowed to deduct $3,500 in medical expenses as part of your itemized deductions on schedule A. (7.5 percent of $60,000 is $4,500, so you’re allowed to deduct the portion of your total medical expenses that exceeds $4,500).